 First of all, it should be mentioned that modern programmers write applications not for a specific phone, but for a specific mobile operating system.
 And there are far fewer such operating systems than mobile phone models.
 Most often, the latest versions of iOS (for smartphones from Apple), Windows Phone (for smartphones of the Lumia series), and Android are used.
 Android is currently rated as the most popular mobile operating system.
 If you go to the catalog, for example, the Yandex.
 Market search engine, which contains smartphones from leading manufacturers (Acer, Fly, LG, Samsung, Sony, HTC, etc.), then with Android OS of all versions (from 1.5 to 5.0) you will find at least 1,500 offers, with Windows Phone - only 50, and with iOS - no more than 20.
 Android is usually installed on smartphones of different classes - from ‘budget' models to expensive devices.

 Due to the high popularity of Android smartphones, developers have to work actively to provide customers with new functions and applications.
 Therefore, sometimes programmers need programming homework help online.
 In other cases, specialists make mistakes during coding.
+You should make sure you hire android developers that meet the qualifications.
 In our article, we will tell you in detail about the common mistakes in Android programming.

 Mistakes in Android Programming

 As it is known, errors in the software are all possible discrepancies between the characteristics of its demonstrated quality and formulated or those that meet the requirements and expectations of users.
 Since when developing programs, the programmer must first understand the problem, then come up with its solution and encode it as a program, we can identify three main sources of mistakes

 - Misunderstanding of tasks.
 Software developers do not always understand what exactly needs to be completed.
 The analysis of the subject area is usually carried out to prevent misunderstanding of the tasks of the software system